pschaus/book_lepl1402/source/part1.rst

 Working with strings
 --------------------

 Variables holding string values have the type :code:`String`.
-Strings (and also primitive types) can be concatenated with the + operator.
+Strings can be concatenated to other strings with the + operator.
+This also works for primitive types:

 .. code-block:: java